 More often than ever before, our lawyers are having difficultly getting timely answers to discovery from defense lawyers.
 I do not think this is some nefarious plot.
 Rather, I think defense lawyers are used to answering discovery whenever they feel like it because no one holds their feet to the fire.

 As a matter of practice, attorneys should send out a letter as soon as the discovery is late.
-Not to be difficult for the sake of being difficult but to make sure that the lawyer has complied with Maryland Rule 2-431, which does not allow discovery motions to be filed until an attempt to resolve it has already been made (and a certificate under the rule accompanies the motion).
+Not to be difficult for the sake of being difficult but to make sure that the lawyer has complied with Maryland Rule 2-431, which does not allow the filing of discovery motions until there has been attempts to resolve it and a certificate under the rule accompanies the motion).
 What I see happening is that lawyers let discovery failures go and when they finally realize there is a problem, they have not complied with the letter or spirit of Maryland Rule 2-431.

 I think judges are becoming more serious about the spirit of Maryland Rule 2-431 in trying to resolve discovery disputes.
 I attached one letter that requested discovery in a motion to compel in a Prince George’s County wrongful death/survival action case and the motions judge’s law clerk called me to ask if this was the only letter I had written.
-Fortunately, I had written a number of letters.
-But the point is lawyers in Maryland really need to try to make a concerted effort to push the opposing lawyer for discovery as opposed to simply writing a single form letter and then filing a motion.
+Fortunately, I had written several letters.
+But the point is lawyers in Maryland really need to push the opposing lawyer for discovery as opposed to writing a single form letter and then filing a motion.

-When a party fails to provide timely answers to discovery, there are two options: (1) file a motion for a court order that compels the discovery under section 2-432(b) or (2) file a motion for immediate sanctions under Maryland Rule 2-433.
+When a party cannot provide timely answers to discovery, there are two options: (1) file a motion for a court order that compels the discovery under section 2-432(b) or (2) file a motion for immediate sanctions under Maryland Rule 2-433.
 But if a lawyer is seeking sanctions, then the lawyer is almost invariably arguing prejudice.
-I do not think Maryland courts are going to be particularly receptive to parties who sit on their rights of further discovery and then later claim prejudice.
-The argument is underscored by the Maryland Court of Appeals ruling in the Food Lion v.
-McNeill last month, where the court found that parties should not be permitted to wait to raise the discovery deficiency late in the game in the absence of a timely challenge to that discovery.
+I do not think Maryland courts will be receptive to parties who sit on their rights of further discovery and then later claim prejudice.
+The Maryland Court of Appeals ruling underscores the argument in the Food Lion v.
+McNeill case, last month, where the court found that parties may not wait to raise the discovery deficiency late in the game in the absence of a timely challenge to that discovery.
 Food Lion addressed lawyers who waited to raise discovery issues until trial.
-But the same logic will likely apply to those who do not timely press other parties to meet their discovery obligations and later seek sanctions.
+But the same logic will probably apply to those who do not timely press other parties to meet their discovery obligations and later seek sanctions.